pulumi/registry/themes/default/content/registry/packages/aws/installation-configuration.md

 To learn more about projecting environment variables in Pulumi ESC, refer to the [relevant Pulumi ESC documentation](/docs/pulumi-cloud/esc/environments/#projecting-environment-variables).

+### Authenticate with WebIdentity and OpenID Connect (OIDC)

+In this approach, you configure an AWS role to assume and a source for a web identity token, which is an OIDC ID token.
+The token is used to authenticate with AWS STS (Security Token Service) and obtain temporary credentials.
+The temporary credentials are then used to authenticate with AWS.
+Please refer to the AWS docs [Assume role with web identity](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html#cli-configure-role-oidc) for more details.

+This mode of authentication allows you to run Pulumi on a service that supports OIDC like GitHub, GitLab, or Azure DevOps, and access AWS resources without storing credentials.
+Refer to the particular service's documentation for how to configure the OIDC trust relationship, which is a one-time setup.

+For this provider, configure the `assumeRoleWithWebIdentity` object documented below, where you need at least `roleArn` for the role to assume and one of `webIdentityToken` or `webIdentityTokenFile` for the ID token.

 ## Configuration options

 Use `pulumi config set aws:<option>` or pass options to the [constructor of `new aws.Provider`](../api-docs/provider).